Having a oil leak in spark plug well, can produce a variety of problems.

 Oil on a spark plug, or on spark plug wires, can cause unexpected problems.
-Issues like incorrect spark plug gap, leaking valve covers or moisture intrusion can also damage ignition coils.
+Issues like incorrect spark plug gap, leaking valve covers or moisture intrusion, can also damage ignition coils.
 It can also foul the ignition coil, interfering with ignition timing.
-It’s import to fix this leak as soon as you discover it.
+So, it’s import to fix this leak, as soon as you discover it.

-If the vehicle is exhibiting any of these symptoms, checking for a oil leak in spark plug well should be your first job.
+If the vehicle is exhibiting any of these symptoms; check for a oil leak in spark plug.

 - Burning oil smell